Chains of "FAMILIAR"

 THE SONG

-You may know the story of Eva Cassidy, how she was on the wrong path most of her life, and then by the end of it, in her early 30s when she was diagnosed with incurable cancer she decided to be brave enough to follow her guts, sing her heart out and make a record.
-In spite of numerous setbacks and rejections by a number of companies, due to her being too original in her own interpretations of all familiar tunes, she has determinedly followed her true path and surely made her mark on the whole music industry and generations that followed her.
-She revolutionised the way we look at popular songs, and opened the door into unknown, a new way to improvisation and freedom of expression.
+In spite of numerous setbacks and rejections by a number of companies, due to her being too original in her own interpretations of all familiar tunes, Eva Cassidy has determinedly followed her true path and surely enough made an impression on the whole music industry and generations that followed her.
+Eva Cassidy's unique interpretation of familiar revolutionised the way we look at popular songs today, it opened the door into unknown unfamiliar territory of new ways to improvisation and freedom of expression.

 I like the line in Tall Trees in Georgia by Buffy Sainte-Marie that Eva Cassidy covered so beautifully: